hswick/jutsu/README.md

 Note this tools functionality is primarily side effects.

 The power of jutsu is that it works by sending data to a client just like a website.
 While any computation is done on the server.
-This is great for a lot of use cases.
+This functionally decouples the visualizations from the computations.
+Making the user more capable of dealing with a flexible amount of situtations.

 Future release will support cloud functionality which will be very few api changes.